symbio-n0mad/clipGreps/README.md

 - Can **output to file** instead of clipboard (`-write`)
   - If no filename is given, a **timestamp** is used
   - Optional explicit filename via `-saveAs <FILENAME>`
-    - timestamp gets added additionally
+    - Timestamp gets added anyway

 - **Time delay** before script ends (`-timeout <SECONDS>`, decimals allowed)
   - Negative values introduce a **delay _before_ execution** (useful for fullscreen applications)